Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Proposed Approach

-\textbf{COPE Network Architecture:} \transnet{} generates linear weights conditioned on the transformation set ${\{g}\}$.
+\transnet{} generates linear weights conditioned on the transformation set ${\{g}\}$.
 In our work, we consider rotations as transformations and utilize quaternions to represent them as inputs to the \transnet{}.
-The network architecture is illustrated in the right section of Fig. \ref{fig. overall_method}.
+The network architecture is illustrated in the right section of Fig. \ref{fig.overall_method}.
 First, we embed $g$ into a harmonic space $H(\cdot)$, using a set of high-frequency functions \cite{mildenhall2021nerf}.
 Subsequently, these embedded quaternions are processed through an MLP network to extract transformation-sensitive embeddings, denoted as $\mathbf{h}_g' \in \mathbb{R}^{\frac{d}{k}}$.
 Independently estimating each element of $\Theta_g$ is computationally expensive.
 Therefore, we utilize shared learnable embedding vectors $\Psi \in \mathbb{R}^{\frac{d}{k} \times d}$, which are responsible for the entries of the rows in $\Theta_g$.
 We perform an element-wise multiplication of these vectors with our $h_g'$, \ie{} $\Gamma = h_g' \odot \Psi$, where $\Gamma \in \mathbb{R}^{d \times \frac{d}{k}}$.
 A shared non-linear MLP network is then used to expand each column of $\Gamma$ to the dimension $d$.
 This process yields the linear weight $\Theta_g \in \mathbb{R}^{d \times d}$.
 Consequently, $\Theta_g$ is determined solely based on the input transformation.
+This design fundamentally differs from the hypernetwork proposed in SIE~\cite{garrido2023sie}, which independently predicts all $d^2$ elements of the transformation matrix.
+In contrast, COPE uses the shared learnable embedding vectors to generate the columns of $\Theta_g$, which significantly reduces the number of trainable parameters.
+Furthermore, the proposed conditional pseudo-negatives generation explicitly penalizes invariant collapse, allowing us to avoid the architectural constraint of the bias-free hypernetwork required by SIE~\cite{garrido2023sie}.